grafana/grafana/pkg/services/live/leader/readme.md

 Think about timeouts more!

+Is it actually a valid failure scenario?
+Maybe with all other mechanics things will work automatically?

 ### Failure scenario #7: Stream is terminated with error

 At this moment we re-establishing it immediately.
 Same user and same data which was used initially.

 This means some events can be lost?
 Should we notify subscribers that it's time to resubscribe from scratch?

-Close RunStream and exit from RunStream manager, nothing will touch leadership.
+Close RunStream and exit from RunStream manager => nothing will refresh leadership.

-Call Clean leader!
+Call Clean leadership!
 If it fails leadership will expire anyway.
+Maybe we should notify subscriptions that leadership gone?

 ### Failure scenario #8: Stream is cleanly finished